Anil-kumar03/TXON_02/README.md

-I have build Calculator using HTML,CSS,JAVASCRIPT
+I have build Calculator using HTML,CSS,JAVASCRIPT.
 This is the TASK_02 on behalf of TXON internship program.